Skip to content

 Security

-• Your API token is stored in your IDE's OS-level encrypted SecretStorage (Keychain on macOS, Credential Manager on Windows, Secret Service on Linux)
+• API token: Stored in your IDE's OS-level encrypted SecretStorage (Keychain on macOS, Credential Manager on Windows, Secret Service on Linux) and only injected when you use the optional token path.

-• Disconnecting removes the MCP server entry and clears the stored token
+• Disconnecting removes MCP server entries and revokes OAuth or clears the stored API token.

 Troubleshooting